mccartheney/Desktop-Notifier-in-Python/README.md

 ## Acknowledgements

-- Hindustan Times for providing the newsapi API.
+- newapi for providing the newsapi API.
 - Developers of the DesktopNotifier Python module for enabling desktop notifications.